 While the Wistia player is designed for a great viewing experiences across lots of devices and browsers, playback issues are bound to happen for some viewers.
-There are a lot of factors that influence video playback, so we’ve set forth some tips for ironing out the wrinkles on your own.
+There are a lot of factors that influence media playback, so we’ve set forth some tips for ironing out the wrinkles on your own.

 If you think there might be a site-wide problem, the first place to look is our Status Page.
 Here we’ll report any outages as soon as they happen, and let you know when they are resolved.
 You can also subscribe to updates, to get a proactive heads up if something is broken on our end.

 If nothing is amiss there, it’s time to start troubleshooting.
 The main factors to focus on are your browser, your network, and your device.

 This step may seem simple, but it’s an amazing fix in a number of situations.
 Try clearing your browser’s cache and restarting your web browser.
 We always recommend this as the first step to troubleshooting playback issues.

 - Chrome Chrome — > Clear Browsing Data or History — > Show Full History — > Clear Browsing Data …

 - Safari Preferences — > Privacy — -> Remove All Browsing Data

 - Firefox History — > Clear recent history

 - Internet Explorer Tools — > Internet Options — > Browsing History

 You can also “hard refresh” a certain webpage to clear the cache for that single page.
 This is typically done by holding Shift and pressing refresh or reload.